lcnetdev/biblio-bf2marc/README-Docker-and-Vagrant.md

 If you've built the Docker image, the easiest way to see the command line documentation is to run `bibframe2marc` with the `--help` command line switch:

     docker run --rm bibframe2marc --help

+## Vagrant

+A [Vagrantfile](Vagrantfile) is included as well, for use as a development tool in non-POSIX environments.
+If you have [Vagrant](https://www.vagrantup.com/) installed, just type `vagrant up` in the root of the repository to get a working Ubuntu 18.04 environment.
+The repository root will be mounted on the Vagrant VM at `/vagrant`.